samblenny/kochab/README.md

 Node.js on Debian for local development.

+## Running the local dev server

+The `src/server.ts` module provides a local dev approximation of the static file and serverless function features of Vercel.

+To use it:

+1. In initial setup: clone repo and run `yarn install`

+2. `yarn build`  (compile `src/server.ts` and `api/*.ts` to .js in build/)

+3. `yarn start`  (run HTTP server on port 8000 of all interfaces)

 ## Workflow to edit, test, and deploy

 This procedure was developed and tested for a primary dev workstation running